 Daniel Sweaney has performed and recorded in the United States, Europe, and Asia.
 He has taught at the University of Alabama, the Orford Arts Centre, the Rocky Ridge Music Center, and the Sewanee Summer Music Festival.
 He is currently on the faculty at the University of South Carolina.

 Basil Vendryes has been Principal Violist of the Colorado Symphony Orchestra since 1993.
 He is a former member of the San Francisco Symphony, the New York Philharmonic and the Rochester Philharmonic orchestras.
-He currently serves on the faculties of the University of Denver Lamont School of Music of the University of Denver, the Quartet Program at SUNY Fredonia, Interharmony International Music Festival in Italy and the Music and More Summerfest in Trebinje, Bosnia.
+He currently serves on the faculties of the Lamont School of Music of the University of Denver, the Quartet Program at SUNY Fredonia, Interharmony International Music Festival in Italy and the Music and More Summerfest in Trebinje, Bosnia.

 In 1997 violist Lembi Veskimets was appointed to the Cleveland Orchestra, an orchestra long considered among the handful of the world's greatest symphonic ensembles.

 Roger Myers enjoys an impressive record of performing and teaching both here and abroad.
 He has traveled widely presenting critically acclaimed concerts and master classes in countries on four continents including Austria, Norway, Scotland, China, Australia, New Zealand, Canada and Mexico.